poojithak27/distributed-admm-logistic-regression/README.md

 ## Why gRPC over MPI.Allreduce

-MPI collectives require a homogeneous cluster — every rank must be alive and reachable.
+MPI collectives require a homogeneous cluster- every rank must be alive and reachable.
 The gRPC coordinator decouples workers from the transport layer: workers can run on any machine, connect over a network, and the coordinator handles aggregation independently.
 Same ADMM math, production-grade communication.